Sentencing Council refuses to change guidance in ‘two-tier justice’ row

 Conservative leader Kemi Badenoch had earlier called for Ms Mahmood to change the law and said the Conservatives “will back her”.

-She had asked for a wider clause to be used in the guidance instead and requested for all the cohorts listed under the pre-sentence report guidelines to be removed.
+She had asked for a wider clause to be used in the guidance and asked for all the cohorts listed under the pre-sentence report guidelines to be removed.

 Reacting to the Sentencing Council’s response on Friday, she said: “I have been clear in my view that these guidelines represent differential treatment, under which someone’s outcomes may be influenced by their race, culture or religion.